-Connect Person foster carers will be encouraged to attend training to enhance their skills and assist them to meet the needs of the child/ren they are caring for.
+Connected Person carers will be encouraged to attend training to enhance their skills and assist them to meet the needs of the child/ren they are caring for.
 This is a specific expectation of those carers who are approved as Brent Connected Person Foster Carers.

-Training is offered to Connected Person foster carers, Special Guardians and Child Arrangement Order holders via the Northwest London Fostering Consortium.
-Connected Person Foster Carers are also able to access the general Brent Fostering Training.
+Training is offered to Connected Person foster carers, Special Guardians and Child Arrangement Order holders via the general Brent Fostering Training.

-The local authority encourages kinship carers to meet with other kinship carers as an opportunity to network and seek support, and encourages all kinship care applicants to attend the Induction Training day during the process of assessment, or soon after approval.
+The local authority encourages kinship carers to meet with other kinship carers as an opportunity to network and seek support, and encourages all kinship care applicants to attend the Kinship Training day during the process of assessment.